Sausage Rolls for Everyone

 "Sausage Rolls for Everyone" is a song by British blogger couple LadBaby, featuring vocals from British musicians Ed Sheeran and Elton John.
 It was released through Frtyfve as a single on 17 December 2021.
-"Sausage Rolls for Everyone" is a remix and comedy version of Sheeran and John's single "Merry Christmas", which was released exactly two weeks prior.
+"Sausage Rolls for Everyone" is a remix and comedy version of Sheeran and John's single "Merry Christmas", which was released exactly two weeks earlier.
 It has a sausage roll theme as a charity single with the proceeds going to The Trussell Trust.
-It was released as a single on 17 December 2021.

 Background

 In December 2021, LadBaby announced their bid to become the first act in history to secure four consecutive Christmas number one singles.
 As with their previous three singles, "We Built This City", "I Love Sausage Rolls" and "Don't Stop Me Eatin'", all proceeds from the single went to The Trussell Trust.

 "Sausage Rolls for Everyone" was also released as an acoustic version without Sheeran and John.
 This slower-paced version had a credit for The Food Bank Choir and a new video recorded at St Margaret's the Queen Church (as it is where the Norwood and Brixton Food Bank is located), featuring the Hoyles alongside stroke survivor Donna Kennedy and her 12-year-old son Ronan.
 Both versions contributed to the single's 136,445 sales total (including 110,882 downloads and 4,898 CDs being sold), though in this instance the Official Charts Company decided to keep Sheeran and John's credit as part of the chart information.